sini/nixkraken/docs/src/dev/tests/writing.md

 ## Overview

-All tests live inside the [tests][github-src-tests] directory and are automatically imported into the test suite using a [custom `mkTest` function][github-src-mktest] which allows various ways to define the tests:
+All tests live inside the [tests][repo-tests-root] directory and are automatically imported into the test suite using a [custom `mkTest` function][repo-mktest] which allows various ways to define the tests:

 1. As a simple [attribute set][nix-manual-attrs], which will be used as the [test machine NixOS module][nixos-manual-tests-nodes]